yomotsu/camera-controls/readme.md

 #### `setPosition( positionX, positionY, positionZ, enableTransition )`

+Set angle and distance by given position.
-`setLookAt` without target, keep gazing at the current target.
+An alias of 1setLookAt()1, without target change.
+Thus keep gazing at the current target

 | Name               | Type      | Description |
 | ------------------ | --------- | ----------- |